 - Providing some other reasons for people to write online about the business and the business address.

 Of course, there are other things that you can do, pretty much limited by your own imagination and marketing skills.

-With this Authority Documents patent application from Google, there are some other insights that may be gleaned on how the search engine might decide which sites are authoritative.
+With this Authority Pages patent application from Google, there are some other insights that may be gleaned on how the search engine might decide which Page is authoritative.

 Authoritative document identification

 A system determines documents that are associated with a location, identifies a group of signals associated with each of the documents, and determines authoritativeness of the documents for the location based on the signals.

 Here’s an example that was included at the end of the patent filing.

 What signals are looked for when trying to identify the authoritativeness of a page under the process in this patent filing?